 Wash and block your swatch before measuring.

-When you match the gauge in the pattern, your project will be the size specified in the pattern and the yarns stated in this pattern will be sufficient.
+When you match the gauge in the pattern, your project will be the size specified in the pattern and the yarns stated in this pattern will be sufficient. - You can start your knitting after you have determined the correct yarn and needle to use.

 This pattern is a Bottom to Top knitting, begin with a 2×2 ribbing on the waist.
 I used 2×2 tubular cast-on which gives more stretchy rib.